CYPRUS PHASE II

 - Dylan

-- Aug 17
+- Aug 17, 2025

 - 3 min read

 But on April 1, after the barge was offloaded successfully for the second time, our team on the Gaza side was heading back to their safe house when they were targeted by direct drone strikes from the IDF.
-All seven of them died.
+All seven of them were killed.
 And in contrast to the moment when the Open Arms returned from it's first trip back to the Larnaca port, when they returned this time, it was tragedy.